Nova Scotia Immigration: What Makes Nova Scotia Unique?

 What do you think?
 Maybe we should explore Nova Scotia further.

-Here are some places you definitely need to visit in Nova Scotia, Canada.
+Here are some places you definitely need to visit in Nova Scotia, Canada after you immigrate.

 Cape Breton Island